How Bell & Gossett Solves Buildings in Detroit with R.L. Deppmann Co.

 With more than $5 billion in construction projects in the works in the city of Detroit, signs of resurgence abound in Motor City.
 From Corktown and Greektown to Midtown and Downtown, Detroit’s recovery is for real.
 Bell & Gossett manufacturer’s representative R.L.
 Deppmann Co. shares its deep component and system knowledge with engineers, contractors and facility managers to find the right system design solutions for hydronic HVAC and plumbing systems in a multitude of projects that are energizing Detroit.
 Learn more about the full-service team at RLD.

+“Nostalgic yet thoroughly modern” describes the renaissance of the historic eight-story building into a boutique hotel on what was the busiest corner in America in the 1920s, a partnership between real estate firm Bedrock and lifestyle brand Shinola.
 From the painstaking restoration of the intricate tera cotta and red-tiled exterior of the building to the thoughtfully curated hospitality experience, attention to detail is theme of this renovation project.
-The same goes for Bell & Gossett’s gasketed plate and frame heat exchangers, part of the Shinola’s hydronic heating system.
-The innovative chevron plate design provides more heat transfer using less space — one-third to one-fifth the surface area of conventional shell and tube heat exchangers.
+The hydronic heating system is also getting a modern upgrade with Bell & Gossett’s ecocirc XL 65-130 circulator pumps that feature remote monitoring and electronically commutated permanent magnet motor technology to achieve the highest efficiencies.
+With Bell & Gossett’s gasketed plate and frame heat exchangers, the innovative chevron plate design provides more heat transfer using less space — one-third to one-fifth the surface area of conventional shell and tube heat exchangers.
 R.L.
 Deppmann partnered with Western Mechanical and Integrated Design Solutions on the project.

 Third Man Records

+Restoring the long vacant and crumbling 1897 building built by one of Detroit’s pioneer families to its former glory in downtown’s Capitol Park neighborhood required a new hydronic heating system.
 The grand six-story building, also known as the Capitol Square Building, has reopened as a mixed-use commercial building with Detroit Institute of Music Education (DIME) as the primary tenant.
 R.L.
-Deppmann worked with MEP firm Peter Basso Associates Inc. and installing contractor Complete Mechanical Contracting Inc., on the project.
+Deppmann provided Bell & Gossett Series e-80 and Series e-60 inline pumps, known for their hydraulic and energy efficiency, as part of the total HVAC system.
+MEP firm: Peter Basso Associates Inc.; installing contractor: Complete Mechanical Contracting Inc.

 Follow Bell & Gossett on social media: